unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

 <Xterm/>

-For the first person that can point us to the contract addresses in use; DM our [twitter](https://x.com/union_build) for a reward.
+For the first person that can point us to the contract addresses in use; [DM our X](https://x.com/union_build) for a reward.

 ## Join the Union